When every second counts, how fast can you save a life ?

 The number of mass victim terrorism incidents is on the rise in our country.
 When these occur, Law Enforcement and EMS are outnumbered and overwhelmed by victims, racing against the clock to provide them life-saving aid.
-From Las Vegas to San Bernardino, Fort Lauderdale to Sandy Hook, LAX to Boston, Aurora and Columbine to South Carolina, the need for properly trained and equipped responders has never been higher.
+From Las Vegas to San Bernardino, Fort Lauderdale to Sandy Hook, LAX to Boston, Aurora and Columbine to Uvalde, the need for properly trained and equipped responders has never been higher.

 Why do Law Enforcement Officers need Tactical Emergency Casualty Care skills ?